 *Note: If you are unable to use a USB at your computer, IE Anywhere .exe file can also be installed on and run from a CD.

-LastPass Pocket is a stand-alone application (available for Windows, Mac OS X and Linux) that can be installed on your desktop as a non-browser option.
+LastPass Pocket is a stand-alone application (available for Windows and Linux) that can be installed on your desktop as a non-browser option.
 Or can be installed on a USB memory device, allowing you to carry your LastPass data around with you.
 Pocket provides backup capability and offline access for your Vault.
-If you would like a mobile version of LastPass that has full functionality, we recommend LastPass Portable.

 Pocket allows you to access all your data from the locally cached and encrypted version of your data on your local drive.
 Using Pocket, you can also download all of your LastPass information from the server and store it in a secure, encrypted file that can be saved.
 As always, this data can only be unlocked using your email address and Master Password combination.